Estimated reading time: 9 minutes

 - 2 tablespoons extra virgin olive oil

-- Add in all of your spices and sugar
+- Add in all of your spices and sugar.

-Making the Lasagna Filling
+Crockpot Lasagna Filling

 Putting the Crockpot Lasagna Together